-What is moka coffee? – For those who love and have a brief understanding of coffee, indeed Moka is a name that evokes aristocracy and elegance.
-This is because coffee Moka is considered the Queen in the coffee kingdom.
+Moka Coffee: For those who love and have a brief understanding of coffee, indeed, Moka is a name that evokes aristocracy and elegance.
+This is because coffee Moka is considered the Queen of the coffee kingdom.
 So why does Moka have such a good name?
 What’s so particular about its taste?

 Besides information about Moka Coffee, please refer to Bonjour Coffee’s overview of coffee knowledge if you are a coffee lover.
 This article helps you have an outline, which is the basis for a deeper understanding of coffee.

 What is Moka Coffee?

 Moka was first found in a port city called Mocha in Yemen.
 Therefore, this coffee variety is also called Mocha Coffee.
 This type of coffee was first brought outside of Yemen in the last years of the 13th century.
 The missionary Marco Polo came here and brought Moka beans to sell in Europe.

 However, it was not until the 17th century that Moka coffee beans became a wave and famous throughout Europe.
 When people mix it with Chocolate, it creates a Coffee – Chocolate flavor.

 In the last years of the 19th century, around 1875, the French brought Moka seeds to grow in the northern provinces of Vietnam.
 Later, when they realized favorable climatic conditions, they opened large coffee plantations in the Central Highlands, especially in Cau Dat, Da Lat.

 Since knowing about Moka coffee, Vietnamese people have developed this crop very early.
 However, no matter what measures are applied, nowhere brings the taste of Moka comparable to Da Lat.
 Especially planted and suitable for Cau Dat area with the famous Moka Cau Dat name.